Jeff and Lisa Blau Adolescent Consultation Center for Resilience and Treatment

 image of Alexander Charney, MD, PhD

-Dr. Charney completed his psychiatry residencies and research fellowship at Icahn Mount Sinai under supervision of genomics experts Pamela Sklar, MD, and Eric Schadt, PhD.
+Dr. Charney completed his psychiatry training and research fellowship at the Icahn School of Medicine at Mount Sinai under the supervision of genomics experts Pamela Sklar, MD, and Eric Schadt, PhD.
 Soon after this, he established his own research lab at Mount Sinai and began work on the Living Brain Project, which has developed a novel framework for human brain research.
 Other projects he has been involved in include the COVID-19 Biobank Study, the PGC3 project, and the RECOVER project.

-Nicole Simons, MA, Program Manager
+Nicole Simons, PhD, Program Director

 image of Dr. Simons